MonaSolutions/MonaServer/_sources/faq.txt

 ****************************************************

 Recording feature is on the roadmap of Mona, until now we have prefered to put that on hold because it miss an async file mechanism in Mona to be able to manipulate files asynchronously like sockets (IOCP for Windows and libaio for linux).
 We could implement it in a classic "blocking way" but it will decrease Mona performance, not our goal, we prefer keep full real-time reactivity of Mona.
-If we find financial resources to develop it (see `Support page <./contacts.html>`_), it could become our priority but until nobody has give funds for that (Mona development is our full time job, and this feature requires between 2 weeks and 1 month of job) it could take a lot of time...
+If we find financial resources to develop it (see :doc:`contacts`), it could become our priority but until nobody has give funds for that (Mona development is our full time job, and this feature requires between 2 weeks and 1 month of job) it could take a lot of time...

 How to create a C++ plugin extending lua?
 ****************************************************